GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Experiment

 \subsection{Baselines}

-\begin{itemize}[leftmargin=5mm] \item GCG \cite{zou2023universal}: It is an adversarial attack method that appends an optimized suffix to user queries, bypassing alignment measures in language models to generate objectionable content.
-It represents a specific instance of our GradingAttack framework, denoted as $\text{GradingAttack}_{GCG}$. \item DeGCG \cite{liu2024advancing}: It enhances the efficiency of adversarial suffix searching by decoupling the process into two stages: behavior-agnostic pre-searching and behavior-relevant post-searching. \item AutoDAN \cite{liu2024autodan}: It proposes a hierarchical genetic algorithm that automatically generates jailbreak prompts to bypass safety features in aligned LLMs. \item ICA \cite{wei2023jailbreak}: It introduces the use of harmful in-context demonstrations to manipulate language models into generating harmful content by adding a few carefully crafted toxic responses to the prompt.
-In this paper, we use 1-shot, 3-shot and 5-shot versions of ICA. \item Virtual Context \cite{zhou2024virtual}: It leverages special tokens to enhance jailbreak attacks on LLMs by deceiving the models into perceiving user inputs as self-generated content. \end{itemize}
+To evaluate our framework, we consider five representative baseline attack methods, covering multiple categories such as suffix-based optimization, in-context manipulation and prompt-based jailbreaks. \begin{itemize}[leftmargin=*] \item GCG \citep{zou2023universal}: It is an adversarial attack method that appends an optimized suffix to user queries, bypassing alignment measures in language models to generate objectionable content.
+It represents a specific instance of our GradingAttack framework, denoted as $\text{GradingAttack}_{GCG}$. \item DeGCG \citep{liu2024advancing}: It enhances the efficiency of adversarial suffix searching by decoupling the process into two stages: behavior-agnostic pre-searching and behavior-relevant post-searching. \item AutoDAN \citep{liu2024autodan}: It proposes a hierarchical genetic algorithm that automatically generates jailbreak prompts to bypass safety features in aligned LLMs. \item ICA \citep{wei2023jailbreak}: It introduces the use of harmful in-context demonstrations to manipulate language models into generating harmful content by adding a few carefully crafted toxic responses to the prompt.
+In this paper, we use 1-shot, 3-shot and 5-shot versions of ICA. \item Virtual Context \citep{zhou2024virtual}: It leverages special tokens to enhance jailbreak attacks on LLMs by deceiving the models into perceiving user inputs as self-generated content. \end{itemize}